Angola '86 Game Cover

 Reviews

-• The game features a unique and engaging concept that models counter-insurgency warfare with depth and complexity, providing a different perspective on smaller scale conflicts.
+• The game features a unique and engaging concept that models counter-insurgency warfare, providing a different perspective on smaller scale conflicts.

-• The game suffers from numerous bugs and performance issues, making it frustrating and difficult to recommend in its current state.
+• The game suffers from numerous bugs and performance issues, making it difficult to recommend in its current state.

-• The user interface is clunky and lacks essential features like tooltips and an undo button, which can lead to unintentional mistakes during gameplay.
+• The user interface is clunky and lacks essential features like an undo button, making gameplay frustrating at times.

-The gameplay in Angola '86 is praised for its unique mechanics and depth, appealing to fans of the genre, though it suffers from significant bugs that disrupt the experience.
-While the core gameplay remains engaging and complex, the lack of adequate information in tooltips and clunky mechanics detract from the overall experience.
-Despite these issues, the game offers a distinctive experience in managing insurgent threats and logistics that is not found in other titles.
+The gameplay in Angola '86 is praised for its unique mechanics and depth, appealing to fans of the genre, but it suffers from significant bugs and clunkiness that detract from the experience.
+While the core gameplay remains engaging and updates aim to improve balance and quality of life, players note a lack of helpful information in tooltips and difficulties in tracking essential elements on the map.
+Overall, the game offers a distinct experience, but its technical issues and limited resources are evident.

 • “Angola '86 features even more unique mechanics and depth to represent the situation in southwest Africa/Namibia/Angola.”

-• “The gameplay experience of trying to prevent insurgents from Angola and mining the roads can't be had elsewhere.”
+• “The gameplay experience of trying to prevent insurgents slipping in from Angola and mining the roads can't be had elsewhere.”

 • “However, this mechanic is completely bugged, and will transfer trucks and BTRs between playthroughs.”